bwqr/yelken/README.md

 ## Community

-There is no official channel for Yelken yet.
-However, you can express your ideas and questions in Issues or Discussions.
+You can express your ideas and questions in Issues or Discussions.
-Having a community group, such as Discord server, may happen in the future.
+You can also join our [Discord](https://discord.gg/D4bfHr8neh) server to chat about Yelken

 ## Contributing